 Q: I haven't raced before, can I try racing prior to becoming a full club member?

-A: You may have one trial ride to evaluate cycle racing as a sport.
+A: You may have two trial rides (conditions apply) to evaluate cycle racing as a sport.

 It is recommended that you should be confident riding in a group prior to racing.

 You will need to complete a Trial Ride Form before racing, so why not print it off, fill out as much as you can and bring it along to the next Club Race.

 Q: How do I join?

 A: Club Membership and Renewals

 Annual membership starts from 1st January each year.
 Renewals are accepted from the 1st October, with new memberships obtained after 1st October remaining valid through the following calendar year.
 Note that insurance covers only financial members, and that memberships are subject to minimum age limitations and the discretion of the club.